Research

 - External Advisor: Brian Keegan (Information Science)

-- Expected Completion: May 2027
+- Expected Completion: May 2028

-COVID-19 Media Framing Study
+Partisan Media Framing Study

 Investigating partisan differences in visual and textual framing of pandemic coverage across U.S. news outlets using computer vision and text analysis methods.
+Paper presented at APSA (September 2025) and MPSA (April 2025).

 Gaming & Extremism Research